cscorley/Kaleidoscope/README.md

 ## Logging

-The testing API supports several logging methods.
+The simulator API supports several logging methods.
 All log output is written to a common `std::ostream` object.
 This stream object can be queried and registered through the `Simulator` class' methods `getOStream()` and `setOStream(...)`.